mattmccray/flipbook.js/readme.md

 - Support for reading images inside the div and pulling those out instead of generating img tags via the path/pages options.
 - A `greedyKeys` option to always handle hotkeys even if viewer isn't focused.
+- A `stretchedZoom` option to stretch the image to fit, as best as possible, within the zoomed screen area even if it's larger than the original image size.
 - A `beginReadingAt` option to start on a screen other than the first.

 ## Probable Features for Version 2

-- Support for comics with inconsistent sized images (different size per screen).
+- Support for comics with variable sized images (different size per screen).
-- Configurable/customizable end Screen.
+- Configurable/customizable end screen content.
-- Comic meta data in the info/help screen.
+- Comic meta data in the info/help screen (or perhaps a new screen).
 - Rearrangeable UI elements.
 - Animate zooming in and out.
 - User options screen so they can disable/enable features. (saves via